mendersoftware/mender-docs/301.Troubleshoot/03.Mender-Client/docs.md

 Logs are usually needed in order to diagnose an issue.

-The Mender client by default logs to the system log using `systemd`, so the easiest way to retrieve logs is to run the following command:
+The Mender Client by default logs to the system log using `systemd`, so the easiest way to retrieve logs is to run the following command:

 ```